 Search

-Located in Noordwijk aan Zee, is Grand Hotel Huis ter Duin.
-A hotel with a rich history, prominent guests and a family business at heart.
-At the helm is managing director Stephan Stokkermans, aka "Hotelier of the Year 2019.
-Stokkermans came in 28 years ago and the rest is history...
-Inspired, ambitious and passionate about the business; MASTERS talks to him.
+Grand Hotel Huis ter Duin is located in Noordwijk aan Zee.
+A hotel with a rich history, prominent guests and a family business through and through.
+At the helm is managing director Stephan Stokkermans, also known as 'Hotelier of the Year 2019'.
+Stokkermans came in 28 years ago and the rest is history… Passionate, ambitious and passionate about the cause; MASTERS starts a conversation.
 Who was his wheelbarrow?Text: Mical Joseph

 Image: Grand Hotel Huis ter Duin